What is Accreditation and Why is it So Important?

 Checking to make sure a school is accredited is the most important way you can protect yourself from scams.
 It takes an extra step or two to make sure a school is accredited and accredited by a legitimate accreditor, but it can save you a lot of pain and financial loss.

 We’ll be coming back to this topic in future articles, so be sure to continue to check out our blog or sign up for our email list to get great resources.
-You can also keep in mind that all Abound schools are regionally accredited and meet our standards of excellence.
+You can also keep in mind that all Abound schools are accredited and meet our standards of excellence.